Wolfgang Smith vs. Pierre Teilhard de Chardin

 Several works of Fr.
 Pierre Teilhard de Chardin, some of which were posthumously published, are being edited and are gaining a good deal of success.
 Prescinding from a judgement about those points that concern the positive sciences, it is sufficiently clear that the above-mentioned works abound in such ambiguities and indeed even serious errors, as to offend Catholic doctrine.
 For this reason, the most eminent and most revered Fathers of the Holy Office exhort all Ordinaries as well as the superiors of Religious institutes, rectors of seminaries and presidents of universities, effectively to protect the minds, particularly of the youth, against the dangers presented by the works of Fr.
 Teilhard de Chardin and of his followers

 On July 20, 1981, the Holy See stated that, after consultation of Cardinal Casaroli and Cardinal Franjo Šeper, the letter did not change the position of the warning issued by the Holy Office on 30 June 1962, which pointed out that Teilhard's work contained ambiguities and grave doctrinal errors.[37]
-Specifically, the doctrine of original sin is cloudy and his position on Adam and Eve, got him in trouble.
+Specifically, the doctrine of original sin Adam and Eve, is heretical.
 This is evident in this quote by Teilhard:

 Growing old is like being increasingly penalized for a crime you haven't committed.